56 Kingsford Smith St, Lyall Bay, Wellington

 Centennial Coffee House has been going since at least 2012 yet seems relatively little known.
-Perhaps that’s not surprising when you consider its non-descript street frontage in a two-story office block and that the bleak street would mostly be used by visitors to the huge Bunnings store nearby.
+Perhaps that’s not surprising when you consider its non-descript street frontage in a two-story office block in a bleak street mostly traversed by visitors to the huge Bunnings store nearby.
 The building was once the office frontage for the Holyoake Industries factory, makers of air-conditioning systems, and the area continues as light industrial in addition to retail park.

 A more interesting history lies behind the name and the branding of the café though.
 The vast 1939-40 Centennial Exhibition occupied much of the area.
 The exhibition recorded 2.6 million visits – at a time when the entire population of New Zealand was only around 1.6 million and people did not travel as much as they do today.
 More on the Centennial later.

 The muesli was listed on the menu as ‘toasted muesli in organic juice and yoghurt’.
 I didn’t pay much attention to this description as it seemed to make little sense, but it turned out to be entirely accurate.
 What you get is a sort of bircher muesli but perhaps not soaked overnight because the oats retain their integrity as grains, though this could be due to the toasting.
 On the other hand, the traditional bircher concept of fruit juice and grated apple is retained.
 The apple is combined with a conventional muesli containing dried cranberries and apricots, sunflower and pumpkin seeds, and roasted almonds.
 Yoghurt is also stirred into the mix.